Dosage Form: tablet, film coated

 Anastrozole Tablets are indicated for adjuvant treatment of postmenopausal women with hormone receptor-positive early breast cancer.

 Anastrozole Tablets are indicated for the first-line treatment of postmenopausal women with hormone receptor-positive or hormone receptor unknown locally advanced or metastatic breast cancer.

 Anastrozole Tablets are indicated for the treatment of advanced breast cancer in postmenopausal women with disease progression following tamoxifen therapy.
 Patients with ER-negative disease and patients who did not respond to previous tamoxifen therapy rarely responded to Anastrozole Tablets.

 Anastrozole Dosage and Administration

 For adjuvant treatment of early breast cancer in postmenopausal women, the optimal duration of therapy is unknown.
-In the ATAC trial, Anastrozole was administered for five years [see Clinical Studies (14.1)].
+In the ATAC trial, Anastrozole tablets were administered for five years [see Clinical Studies (14.1)].

 No dosage adjustment is necessary for patients with renal impairment or for elderly patients [see Use in Specific Populations (8.6)].

 No changes in dose are recommended for patients with mild-to-moderate hepatic impairment.
 Anastrozole tablets have not been studied in patients with severe hepatic impairment [see Use in Specific Populations (8.7)].

 Dosage Forms and Strengths